 Right at this moment, someone, somewhere around the world is learning with Kumon

-The foundation of Kumon is the development of a strong academic ability and the confidence to learn on your own.
+The foundation of Kumon is the development of basic academic skills.

-The positive results of study with the Kumon Method have been recognised around the world.
+The positive results of study with the Kumon Method have been recognized.

 Kumon for as many children as possible